serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 Setting this up in the Graphcool schema editor will take less than 5 minutes.

-Now that we have the data model nailed down, lets start implementing the core functionality of a webshop.
+Now that we have the data model nailed down, let's start implementing the core functionality of a webshop.

 ## Adding Items to Basket

 The first feature we want to implement is adding items to the basket.
 To write your first mutation, go to the Playground in the Graphcool Console.
-If you have not yet created an account you can perform the queries directly in this in-browser IDE: [Serverless Webshop GraphiQL](https://api.graph.cool/simple/v1/cj0rpuog7fqzo0118tk1hnens?query=%7B%0A%20%20allItems%7B%0A%20%20%20%20name%0A%20%20%7D%0A%7D)
+If you have not yet created an account you can perform the queries directly [in this in-browser IDE](https://api.graph.cool/simple/v1/serverless-webshop?query=%7B%0A%20%20allItems%7B%0A%20%20%20%20name%0A%20%20%7D%0A%7D).

 First, list all existing items: